Square-densities, and volume forms: Introduction

 \section{Introduction}

-The Greek geometers (Heron et al.) discovered a remarkable result, namely that the area of a triangle in the plane can be expressed in terms of the lengths of the three sides.
+The Greek geometers (Heron et al.) discovered a remarkable formula, expressing the area of a triangle in terms of the lengths of the three sides.
 Here, length and area are seen as non-negative numbers, which involves, in modern terms, formation of {\em absolute value} and {\em square root}.
-To express the notions and results involved without these non-smooth constructions, one can express the Heron Theorem in terms of the {\em squares} of the quantities in question: if $g(A,B)$ denotes the square of the length of the line segment given by $A$ and $B$, the Heron formula says that the square of area of triangle $ABC$ may be calculated by a simple algebraic formula out the three numbers $g(A,B)$, $g(A,C)$, and $g(B,C)$.
+To express the notions and results involved without these non-smooth constructions, one can express the Heron Theorem in terms of the {\em squares} of the quantities in question: if $g(A,B)$ denotes the {\em square} of the length of the line segment given by $A$ and $B$, the Heron formula says that the square of the area of the triangle $ABC$ may be calculated by a simple algebraic formula out the three numbers $g(A,B)$, $g(A,C)$, and $g(B,C)$.
 Explicitly, the formula appears in (\ref{zero}) below.
 In modern terms, the formula is (except for a combinatorial constant $-16^{-1}$) the determinant of a certain symmetric $4\times 4$ matrix constructed out of three numbers; see (\ref{CMx}) below.
-This determinant, called the Cayley-Menger determinant, generalizes to simplices of higher dimesions, so that e.g.\ the square of the volume of a tetrahedron (3-simplex) $(ABCD)$ in space is given (except for a combinatorial constant) by the determinant of a certain $5\times 5$ matrix constructed out of the six square lengths of the edges of the tetrahedron.
+This determinant, called the Cayley-Menger determinant, generalizes to simplices of higher dimesions, so that e.g.\ the square of the volume of a tetrahedron (3-simplex) $(ABCD)$ in space is given (except for a combinatorial constant) by the determinant of a certain $5\times 5$ matrix constructed out of the six square lengths of the edges of the tetrahedron (by a formula already known in the Renaissance).

-The Heron method has the advantage that it is symmetric w.r.to permutations of the $k+1$ vertices of a $k$-simplex.
-Also, Heron's formula does not refer to the vector- or affine structure of the space.
+The Heron formula has the advantage that it is symmetric w.r.to permutations of the $k+1$ vertices of a $k$-simplex.
+Also, it does not refer to the vector space or affine structure of the ambient space.

-In case where the $n$-dimensional Euclidean space, in which the $k$-simplex lives, is provided with an orthonormal coordinate system, one may identify the space with $R^{n}$, with the standard inner product $\langle -,-\rangle$.
-Then the square lengths, square areas, square volumes etc.\ of the simplices can also be calculated in coordinates by an other well known and simple expression: namely as $(1/k!)^{2}$ times the Gram determinant of a certain $k\times k$ matrix which one may build from the coordinates of the vertices $A_{0}$, $A_{1}$, \ldots $A_{k}$ of the simplex.
-(The Gram determinant itself expresses the square volume of the \pp spanned by the vectors $A_{i}-A_{0}$.)
+We shall in particular consider the case where the space, in which the $k$-simplex lives, is a Euclidean space: an affine space $E$ whose associated vector space $V$ is provided with a positive definite inner product.
+Then the square lengths, square areas, square volumes etc.\ of the simplices can also be calculated by another well known and simple expression: namely as $(1/k!)^{2}$ times the Gram determinant of a certain $k\times k$ matrix constructed from the simplex, by choosing one of its vertices as origin.
+The Gram determinant itself expresses the square volume of the \pp spanned by $k$ vectors in $V$ that go from the origin to the remaining vertices.